Talent. What Is It And Where Does It Begin?

 The Type 1B are your natural ATHLETE.
 The fast COMT leads to a rapid deactivation of dopamine and adrenaline once it’s released.
 This allows them to keep their receptors extremely sensitive to these two neurotransmitters.
 Dopamine sensitivity leads to high motivation levels, whilst serotonin and acetylcholine leads to great adaptability and performance under pressure.
 This can also manifest itself in looking ‘too cool for school’ and lazy unless they’re highly motivated in a certain situation.
 Coaching variety and novelty are essential for a type 1B athlete.
 When boredom kicks in, you’ve lost your best asset.
 The difference between type 1A and 1B is the sensitivity to acetylcholine.
 The high levels of acetylcholine and serotonin is due over methylation.
 This is what makes them faster twitch and tendon driven athletes.
 They rely heavily on the stretch-shortening cycle of the muscle and heavy strength training can often lead to performance regression.

 Type 2A can also be identified as being PASSIONATE.
-The fast COMT leads to high dopamine and adrenaline sensitivity.
+Fast COMT leads to high dopamine and adrenaline sensitivity.
 However, the undermethylation leads to low acetylcholine, low serotonin which manifests itself in the reliance on emotions to perform.

 Type 2B’S can be split into being ARTISTIC or CONFIDENT.